Central Energy Trust Arena improvements

 Palmerston North City Council is moving ahead with plans to build a new Arena 5.
 It will be located on the green space at the corner of Cuba and Pascal Streets.

 The current Arena 5 is an earthquake-prone building.
-It must either be strengthened by January 2039 or decommissioned.
-The new arena will eventually replace the existing Arena 5 spaces, including Bell Hall, Barber Hall, Waldegrave Lounge, and the Gym Club.
+Under existing legislation, it must either be strengthened by January 2039 or decommissioned.

 map indicates the locations of the current and new Arena 5

-The new arena is being designed to be a multi-functional space to support a wide range of activities, including indoor sports, as well as other events.
+It is being designed to be a multi-functional space to support a wide range of activities, including indoor sports and community events.

 It will include flexible court space designed to meet growing demand from the community.
 This need was highlighted in the Arena Masterplan and backed by feedback from local sports codes.